Ayas300/Turf-Ease/README.md

 ## 🎯 Project Overview

-**Turf-Ease** is a modern, AI-integrated platform designed to streamline the booking of sports facilities.
+**Turf-Ease** is a modern platform designed to streamline the booking of sports facilities.
 Users can discover available turfs, make bookings, manage reservations, and owners can manage their properties with advanced analytics.
 The application includes role-based access control for Users, Owners, and Administrators.

 ### Key Use Cases:
 - **Bookers**: Browse and book available sports facilities